vova-kuk/PASV-UI/README.md

 4 Place the copied link into URL text field.
 Click 'Clone'.

+5 Click 'VCS - Git - Fetch.'
+If 'Fetch' command does not work, please use 'Pull' button.

-5 Open the terminal and type the following command:
+6 Open the terminal and type the following command:
 ````
 nmp install
 ````